top of page

 gloves/ 100% cotton GOTS dyed with Kerria lacca, Lawsonia inermis, Frangula and Curcuma longa

-Created during an artistic residency in Sozopol, Bulgaria, as part of the project "EMPACT Empathy and Sustainability: The Art of Thinking Like a Mountain", this performance emerges as a voice of urgency and hope.
+Created during an artistic residency in Sozopol, Bulgaria, as part of the international project EMPACT: Empathy and Sustainability – The Art of Thinking Like a Mountain, the performance reflects on the planet’s uncertain future and nature’s extraordinary capacity to regenerate.

 Click to access the online page.